-- (1) This document grows out of the tenth part of The Characteristics of Jesuit Education1 in response to many requests for help in formulating a practical pedagogy which is consistent with and effective in communicating the Ignatian worldview and values presented in the Characteristics document.
-It is essential, therefore, that what is said here be understood in conjunction with the substantive Ignatian spirit and apostolic thrust presented in The Characteristics of Jesuit Education. - (2) The field of Jesuit pedagogy has been discussed in numerous books and scholarly articles over the centuries.
-In this paper, we treat only some aspects of this pedagogy which serve to introduce a practical teaching strategy.
-The Ignatian pedagogical paradigm proposed here can help to unify and incarnate many of the principles enunciated in The Characteristics of Jesuit Education. - (3) It is obvious that a universal curriculum for Jesuit schools or colleges similar to that proposed in the original Ratio Studiorum is impossible today.2 However, it does seem important and consistent with the Jesuit tradition to have a systematically organized pedagogy whose substance and methods promote the explicit vision of the contemporary Jesuit educational mission.
-Responsibility for cultural adaptations is best handled at the regional or local level.3 What seems more appropriate at a more universal level today is an Ignatian pedagogical paradigm4 which can help teachers and students to focus their work in a manner that is academically sound and at the same time formative of persons for others. - (4) The pedagogical paradigm proposed here involves a particular style and process of teaching.
+- (1) 1.
+This document grows out of the 10th part of The Characteristics of Jesuit Education in response to many requests for help in formulating a practical pedagogy which is consistent with and effective in communicating the Ignatian worldview and values presented in the Characteristics document.
+It is essential, therefore, that what is said here be understood in conjunction with the substantive Ignatian spirit and apostolic thrust presented in The Characteristics of Jesuit Education. - (2) 2.
+The field of Jesuit pedagogy has been discussed in numerous books and scholarly articles over the centuries.
+In this paper we treat only some aspects of this pedagogy which serve to introduce a practical teaching strategy.
+The Ignatian pedagogical paradigm proposed here can help to unify and incarnate many of the principles enunciated in The Characteristics of Jesuit Education. - (3) 3.
+It is obvious that a universal curriculum for Jesuit schools or colleges similar to that proposed in the original Ratio Studiorum is impossible today.
+However, it does seem important and consistent with the Jesuit tradition to have a systematically organized pedagogy whose substance and methods promote the explicit vision of the contemporary Jesuit educational mission.
+Responsibility for cultural adaptations is best handled at the regional or local level.
+What seems more appropriate at a more universal level today is an Ignatian pedagogical paradigm which can help teachers and students to focus their work in a manner that is academically sound and at the same time formative of persons for others. - (4) 4.
+The pedagogical paradigm proposed here involves a particular style and process of teaching.
 It calls for infusion of approaches to value learning and growth within existing curricula rather than adding courses.
-We believe that such an approach is preferable both because it is more realistic in light of already crowded curricula in most educational institutions, and because this approach has been

-1 The Characteristics of Jesuit Education (International Commission on the Apostolate of Jesuit Education, Rome 1986)
+We believe that such an approach is preferable both because it is more realistic in light of already crowded curricula in most educational institutions, and because this approach has been found to be more effective in helping learners to interiorize and act upon the Ignatian values set out in The Characteristics of Jesuit Education. - (5) 5.
+We call this document Ignatian Pedagogy since it is intended not only for formal education provided in Jesuit schools, colleges and universities, but it can be helpful in every form of educational service that in one way or other is inspired by the experience of St. Ignatius recorded in the Spiritual Exercises, in Part IV of the Constitutions of the Society of Jesus, and in the Jesuit Ratio Studiorum. - (6) 6.
+Ignatian Pedagogy is inspired by faith.
+But even those who do not share this faith can gather valuable experiences from this document because the pedagogy inspired by St. Ignatius is profoundly human and consequently universal. - (7) 7.
+Ignatian pedagogy from its beginnings has been eclectic in selection of methods for teaching and learning.
+Ignatius Loyola himself adapted the "modus Parisiensis," the ordered pedagogical approach employed at the University of Paris in his day.
+This was integrated with a number of the methodological principles he had previously developed for use in the Spiritual Exercises.
+To be sure, the sixteenth century Jesuits lacked the formal, scientifially tested methods proposed, for example, in developmental psychology in recent times.
+Attention to care for the individual student made these Jesuit teachers attentive to what really helped learning and human growth.
+And they shared their findings across many parts of the world, verifying more universally effective pedagogical methods.
+These were specified in the Ratio Studiorum, the Jesuit code of liberal education which became normative for all Jesuit schools.
+(A brief description of some of these methods is presented in appendix 2.)